fent/chrome-options/README.md

 ![list](images/complex_list.png)

 * `Array.<Object>` - `fields` - Required.
 List of fields for this list.
-  * `String` - `type` - Only basic field types listed above and custom fields supported.
+  * `string` - `type` - Only basic field types listed above and custom fields supported.
-  * `String` - `name` - Required for non-layout types.
+  * `string` - `name` - Required for non-layout types.
-  * `Boolean` - `required` - Set to true if you require this particular field to be a truthy value for this row to be saved.
+  * `boolean` - `required` - Set to true if you require this particular field to be a truthy value for this row to be saved.
   * `Object` - `bindTo` - Will only display this field if another field with name matching `bindTo.field` has the value `bindTo.value`, which can be be a string or an array of strings.
-* `Boolean` - `head` - True if you want to display table headings.
+* `boolean` - `head` - True if you want to display table headings.
 Requires fields to have `desc` properties.
-* `Boolean` - `sortable` - True if you'd like users to be able to drag and reorder rows around.
+* `boolean` - `sortable` - True if you'd like users to be able to drag and reorder rows around.
-* `Boolean` - `collapsible` - True if you want the table's content to be collapsible. `desc` recommended.
+* `boolean` - `collapsible` - True if you want the table's content to be collapsible. `desc` recommended.
 * `Array.<Option>` - `first` - You can specify a different set of fields for the first row.

 Will save its value as an array.
 If there is only one field, it will be an array of values of that field.
 Otherwise, an array of objects.
 When the last row's value is changed, a new row will be added.